 Inspired by the resilience and creativity displayed by artists during the pandemic, earlier this year we announced Knight New Work 2020.
 The open call sought ideas from Miami artists to create new works that reimagine how the performing arts are created and experienced during the pandemic and beyond.
 The New Work program will invest up to $500,000 in total to support Miami artists to create their new works, with first-round winners each receiving grants of $10,000 to develop new concepts in dance, music or theater.
-Among the winners, a smaller group will be chosen next year to receive additional funding to fully produce and showcase their work for Miami audiences in 2021.
+Among the winners, a smaller group was chosen to receive additional funding to fully produce and showcase their work for Miami audiences in 2021.

 Knight Foundation is thrilled to announce the Knight New Work 2020 first-round recipients, a diverse group of 18 Miami-based artists and arts organizations that are pushing the boundaries on how the performing arts are created and experienced.

 Along with the open call winners, Knight is also announcing the 2020 Knight Arts Champions, 19 Miami community leaders who will direct $10,000 to local artists and arts organizations of their choosing.

 The New Tropic teamed up with the Knight Foundation for a special live celebration of the resilience of performing artists, “A Night of New Work.”
 The event spotlighted the 2020 Knight New Work winners and premiered cinematic excerpts of works by 2018 Knight New Work winners.
 Learn more here.

 Carlos Fabián MedinaLittle Spaces

 A site-specific theatrical performance that uses real testimonies to explore the different experiences of individuals living in Miami during the pandemic’s “new normal.”